RevenueCat/revenuecat-docs/docs_source/📈 Dashboard & Metrics/taxes-and-commissions.md

 In some cases (for example, USD or EUR transactions on the Google Play Store), we have to estimate the country based on the customer's IP address.
 This means that we can't guarantee perfect accuracy (for example, if a customer is currently traveling from one Eurozone country to another, or using a VPN), but we have found the estimation to be 95% accurate in most circumstances.

 ### Store-specific logic

 Once we know the country we will base our tax estimation off of, then we apply the store-specific logic to estimate taxes.

+> 📘
+>
+> We do not take your location as a developer into account when estimating taxes to be withheld, though some stores & countries may withhold differently on transactions in the country you're operating in.

 **App Store**